samdze/godot-gameshell/README.md

     ```
     Make the change, then press Ctrl+S and finally Ctrl+X.

+5. Optional (recommended): create a swap file, it may be needed during the linking stage, especially if you're compiling a release build.
+This is temporary, it will be disabled after reboot.
+You could get errors if you skip this step, come back here if it happens.
+    ```
+    sudo fallocate -l 3G /swap
+    sudo chmod 600 /swap
+    sudo mkswap /swap
+    sudo swapon /swap
+    ```

 6. Compile Godot.
 This is a scons configuration that tries to exclude everything related to 3D as it was found to be non-functional during my tests.
     - Debug:
     ```